 Research

-The Department of Kinesiology and Health Education mirrors this success.
-It is ranked #9 by the National Academy of Kinesiology and has consistently averaged research expenditures above $4 million/year.
+The Department of Kinesiology and Health Education is ranked #9 by the National Academy of Kinesiology and has consistently averaged research expenditures above $4 million per year.
 This success is due to the work of several research labs and facilities aimed at promoting and understanding physical activity, health promotion, movement, behavior, physical culture and sport.
-Research in our department is funded by the National Institutes of Health, the National Science Foundation, and many foundation and corporate funders.
-This page highlights some of the many research accomplishments of the Department.
+Research in our department is funded by the National Institutes of Health, the National Science Foundation and many foundation and corporate funders.

 Labs and Research Areas